turgu1/esp32-gateway/README.md

 Here are the principal characteristics:

 - UDP and ESP-NOW sender support: UDP can be used for any kind of sensor that can send UDP packets on the local network.
 ESP-NOW can be used with Espressif-supported devices (ESP32 and ESP8266 families, maybe others)
-- Packet size limit of 248 bytes for ESP-NOW and configurable for UDP.
+- Configurable maximum packet size limit.
+Max of 248 bytes for ESP-NOW and 1450 for UDP.
 - Verbose output for debugging and monitoring through standard ESP32 development board USB port.
 - Allow for the use of a **JSON diet** format in the sensor received packets: when possible, double quotes can be omitted and will be added before being sent to the MQTT server.
 This is to optimize the packet length coming from the sensor.
 - ESP-IDF based.
 PlatformIO is used to manage the gateway build process.